Austria Crypto Tax 2026: The 27.5% KESt Flat Rate and the 1 March 2021 Line

 Austria's crypto tax has one decisive date and one headline rate: assets acquired after 28 February 2021 are taxed at a flat 27.5% on gains regardless of holding period, while "old assets" bought before 1 March 2021 keep the legacy treatment that can make long-held positions tax-free.
 From January 2026 the Crypto Reporting Act adds automatic data sharing.
 This guide covers the rate, the old-asset line, and the reporting layer.

-• Old assets (acquired before 1 March 2021, Altbestand): legacy treatment — generally tax-free if held beyond the old one-year speculative period.
+• Old assets (acquired before 1 March 2021, Altbestand) keep the legacy treatment and are generally tax-free if held beyond the old one-year speculative period.

 • The 1 March 2021 acquisition date is the decisive line.

-• Regular progressive rate (up to 55%) can apply in specific commercial/income situations instead of 27.5%.
+• The regular progressive rate (up to 55%) can apply in specific commercial or income situations instead of 27.5%.

-• Crypto Reporting Act: from January 2026, platforms auto-share data (DAC8/CARF alignment).
+• Under the Crypto Reporting Act, from January 2026 platforms auto-share data (DAC8 and CARF alignment).

 The 27.5% flat rate for new assets